- Professor at Washington State University

 - Condemns America as a nation awash in white racism

-Leonard harbors a deep contempt for the United States, not only for its “history of racist violence, evident in slavery, Native American genocide, Jim Crow, forced sterilization, racist immigration laws, the conquest of Southwest and other crimes against humanity,” but also for what he characterizes as its enduring, present-day inequities.
+Leonard regularly writes about the “anti-black racism” and “inequality” that allegedly pervade American culture at large, and the criminal justice system in particular.
+He harbors a deep contempt for the United States, not only for its “history of racist violence, evident in slavery, Native American genocide, Jim Crow, forced sterilization, racist immigration laws, the conquest of Southwest and other crimes against humanity,” but also for what he characterizes as its enduring, present-day inequities.
 He complains that white Americans in particular exhibit “an almost pathological refusal to look at racism within our legal, political, and cultural institutions,” and direct an inappropriately “overwhelming focus … to the Jewish Holocaust.”
-“White privilege,” says Leonard, “allows whites to be blind to racial profiling, stop-and-frisk, redlining, housing discrimination, and the myriad of examples of institutional racism.”_“_Racism, racial inequality, and persistent segregation,” he adds, “are as American as apple pie.”
+“White privilege,” says Leonard, “allows whites to be blind to racial profiling, stop-and-frisk, redlining, housing discrimination, and the myriad of examples of institutional racism.”
+“Racism, racial inequality, and persistent segregation,” he adds, “are as American as apple pie.”

 Asserting that “white financial and political success [historically] has been predicated on white racism,” Leonard calls for “reparations,” in the form of “financial restitution,” to compensate nonwhites for having been denied a fair share of the “wealth generated through white supremacy.”
 Such restitution, he says, would be “a necessary step” along any path toward “racial reconciliation.”
 Likewise a supporter of racial preferences as a means of counterbalancing the purportedly ubiquitous “racism and discrimination” that “remain in operation,” Leonard believes that “affirmative action is working” in “profound ways.”

-As additional means of promoting “equality, justice, and racial reconciliation,” Leonard favors an increase in the minimum wage, “free [taxpayer-funded] childcare for all,” and the passage of Dream Act legislation that would lay out a path-to-citizenship for millions of illegal immigrants who came to the U.S. as minors and are still younger than 35.
+As additional means of promoting “equality, justice, and racial reconciliation,” Leonard, in the same piece, advocates an increase in the minimum wage, “free [taxpayer-funded] childcare for all,” and the passage of DREAM Act legislation that would lay out a path-to-citizenship for millions of illegal immigrants who came to the U.S. as minors and are still younger than 35.
 The most expedient way to achieve social justice, he summarizes, would be to “simply fulfill the demands of the Black Panther Party: ‘We want land, bread, housing, education, clothing, justice, peace and people’s community control of modern technology.’”

-To help “change America’s racial path,” Leonard calls for wholesale changes to the “Eurocentric American curriculum” that, by his telling, dominates college classrooms nationwide.
+In an article published by the Huffington Post titled “Can’t We All Just Get Along?”, Leonard asserts that in order to “change America’s racial path” in the ways that are necessary, the nation would have to implement wholesale changes to the “Eurocentric American curriculum” that, by his telling, dominates college classrooms nationwide.
 Specifically, he suggests that all students should be required to take multiple “black studies and ethnic studies” classes over the course of their academic careers, so they can gain a deeper “understanding [of] the ongoing history of racism.”

 For additional information on David Leonard, click here.